glondu/belenios/doc/instructions-en.md

 --------------------------

-Before the election starts, the voter receives an email that contains his private `credential` and the `url` of the election.
+Before the election starts, the voter receives an email that contains their private `credential` and the `url` of the election.
 The election page displays the opening time when it is not yet open.

 During the election, a voter can visit the election page and vote as
 follows:

-- he enters his private `credential`
+- they enter their private `credential`
-- he can then see the questions and select his candidates
+- they can then see the questions and select their candidates
-- his computer encrypts his choices
+- their computer encrypts their choices
 (with a Javascript program) and prints a `smart ballot tracker` which is a fingerprint of the ballot.
-This `smart ballot tracker` is also sent by email to the voter when he has completed the voting procedure.
+This `smart ballot tracker` is also sent by email to the voter when they have completed the voting procedure.
-- once the voter has reviewed his choices, he has to authenticate himself by first entering his email address.
-He then receives a one-time password by email, that should be entered into the voting interface.
+- once the voter has reviewed their choices, they have to authenticate themself.
+To do so, they then receive a one-time password by email, that should be entered into the voting interface.
 Other authentication means may be used (for example, a password may be sent before the start of the election).